ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

-# 0.9.<<VERSION>> Release
+# 0.9.5 Release

-This release did not happen yet.

-Please update this file within PRs accordingly.
-For non-trivial changes, you can choose to be part of the highlighted changes.
-Please make sure to add some short tutorial (checked by shell recorder) or asciinema for highlighted items.

-Please add your name at the end of every contribution.
-**Syntax:** _(your name)_

-<<`scripts/generate-news-entry`>>
+- guid:
+- author: Mihael Pranjic
+- pubDate: Sun, 11 Apr 2021 23:24:25 +0200
+- shortDesc: Java Binding Improvements, Breaking Change to `kdbOpen`

-We are proud to release Elektra 0.9.<<VERSION>>.
+We are proud to release Elektra 0.9.5.

 ## What is Elektra?